Call for Abstracts 2018

 3) The abstract submission system on the ESCAIDE website will open for the duration of the late breakers’ call.
 Authors will be able to submit abstracts directly into the system.
 The abstract structure remains the same as the main ESCAIDE abstract call, see Submission guidelines.

 4) The review process of late breakers are two-step:

 - Step 1 is for checking the eligibility of the abstract for consideration as a late breaker; see the criteria under point 1 above.

-- Step 2 is the review of the submitted abstracts, according to the process and criteria used for ‘regular’ abstract; see Reviewer guidelines.
+- Step 2 is the review of the submitted abstracts, according to the process and criteria used for ‘regular’ abstract; see Reviewer guidelines (to be published soon).

 Both steps are carried out by the ESCAIDE Scientific Committee.
 Each abstract is reviewed independently by three Scientific Committee members.
 Placement of late breaker abstracts into the ESCAIDE programme will be decided by the Scientific Committee based on programme capacity and overall quality of the abstract submissions.